Getting there and staying safe

 From Maymorn Trailway Station you can follow the walking/cycling track that takes you through Tunnell Gully and you can join the Trail on Incline Road or further up the trail.

 Turn off SH2 onto Plateau Road at Te Marua, 6km north of Upper Hutt.
 Pedestrian and cycling access only beyond the carpark.

 Catch the 112 Te Marua bus from Upper Hutt Station to the turnaround area near the end of Plateau Road.
 Walk approximately 1km to reach Tunnel Gully.

-Off SH2 just south of the summit of the Rimutaka Hill Road.
-The Trig Track is currently CLOSED due to extensive road works in the area.
+Off SH2 just south of the summit of the Remutaka Hill Road.

 Most parts of the forest are isolated, exposed to wind and rain and without cellphone coverage.
 Weather conditions can change quickly so please: